Who could have guessed there would be a resurgence of interest in this case almost 3 decades later?

-- Sept 4: Book launch for The Menendez Murders, by investigative journalist Robert Rand.
-Pre-order it today on Amazon!
-This manuscript was the primary source material for the 2017 Law & Order True Crime series.
+Sept 2018: Release of journalist Robert Rand’s long-awaited book, The Menendez Murders.
+The manuscript for this book was the primary source material for NBC’s 2017 Law & Order True Crime: The Menendez Murders 8-part series.
 Click here to learn more about The Juror & The Journalist.

 Q: Did you base your book on your courtroom notes?